 - The bunch starts to rot or grow mold.
 It’s not that common, but it might happen.
 If it does, those chives are done for.

 For me, I tend to forget that I have fresh chives in the fridge.
-After a couple of days, I stumble upon the bunch when I’m searching for something else, and at that point, the stalks are already spoiled.
+Then, after a couple of days, I stumble upon the bunch when I’m searching for something else, and at that point, the stalks are already spoiled.

 Because of that, my wife and I switched to storing frozen chives instead.
-We prep the bunch as soon as we can, and this way, make sure it never ends up in the trash can.
+We prep the bunch as soon as possible, making sure it never ends up in the trash can.